Sprinter1999/AVP-SLAM/README.md

 ```

 ### 3.3 **Pose Graph Optimization**
-Open a new terminl and follow these steps if you wish to optimize the trajectory offline.
+Open a new terminl and follow these steps if you wish to **optimize the trajectory offline**.

 You should run all the .sh file under **/catkin_ws**